cilium/cilium/Documentation/bpf.rst

    and ``egress``.
 The toy example code demonstrates that both can share a map and common static inline helpers such as the ``account_data()`` function.

-   The ``xdp.c`` example has been modified to a ``tc.c`` example that can be loaded with tc and attached to a netdevice's ingress and egress hook.
+   The ``xdp-example.c`` example has been modified to a ``tc-example.c`` example that can be loaded with tc and attached to a netdevice's ingress and egress hook.
 It accounts the transferred bytes into a map called ``acc_map``, which has two map slots, one for traffic accounted on the ingress hook, one on the egress hook.

    ::